alexkwolfe/cut-release/README.md

 # cut-release

-A command line tool that helps you make faster npm releases.
+A command line tool that helps you make faster NPM releases.

 ![](https://raw.githubusercontent.com/activeprospect/cut-release/master/demo.gif)

 # What it does:

-  * If run in a git repo, ensures that the local repo has no uncommitted changes, that the tracked remote repo are in sync and that the git tag doesn't already exist
+  * If run in a git repo, ensures that the local repo has no uncommitted changes, that the local branch is tracking a remote branch, that the tracked remote branch is not ahead of the local repo, and that the git tag doesn't already exist
   * runs `npm version` with the version you specify.
 If run in a git repo, it will also create a version commit and tag, just like what [`npm version`](https://docs.npmjs.com/cli/version) does.
   * pushes commits and tags to the remote repo